Derivation of the Doppler effect formulas

 Combining Eqs.
 (6), (7), and (9) – (14) we have

-You can find tips on quickly extracting the Doppler effect equation for a specific relative motion between the sound source and an observer from this generalized equation here.
+You can find tips on quickly extracting the Doppler effect equation for a specific relative motion between the sound source and an observer from this general equation here.